tjpalmer/dae/README.md

 tools.
 I'll need to build llvm and other tools manually perhaps if I want to use wasm there perhaps.
-Two issues with emsdk so far include:
+Some issues with emsdk so far include:

 - Larger files
 - Symbols prefixed with underscore
+- Various low-level details that I extract from compiled js into descriptor files

+I'm also still learning what is wasm and what is emscripten.

 Here are some command lines for emscripten (and --emit-symbol-map doesn't seem to emit what I want):